Atom Heart Mother (suite): Sections

-The last part begins with various instruments fading in and out, many of which are recognizable from earlier in the suite, and also features a Leslie speaker used on a piano, an effect that is used again in "Echoes".
+The last part begins with various instruments fading in and out, many of which are recognizable from earlier in the suite, and also features a Leslie speaker used on a piano, playing a similar melody with an effect that is used again in "Echoes".
 The same brass part that opens the song is heard over this section, culminating with Nick Mason's distorted voice shouting, "Silence in the studio!".
-This is followed by a reprise of the "Father's Shout" main theme, which then quietens into an abridged reprise of the cello solo, followed by a double layered guitar section reminiscent of the first slide solo.
+This is followed by a reprise of the "Father's Shout" main theme, which then quietens into an abridged reprise of "Breast Milky" with the cello solo followed by a double layered guitar section reminiscent of the first slide solo.
 This leads into a final reprise of the "Father's Shout" theme with the entire brass section and choir, ending with a long resolve to E major from the choir and brass.